vejuhust/coding_interview_testbed/README.md

 ### Write codes
 You can use `tcd` as shortcut to switch to the project folder quickly.
-Your program should meet the two requirements:
+Your program should meet the following requirements:
+* Set exit code 0 if succeeded, non-zero for errors
+* Read input data from `input.txt` if applicable
+* Write output data to `output.txt` if applicable

 ### Create test cases